 A SHORT HISTORY OF FURNITURE DESIGN

 Traditional.
-“Traditional” is an umbrella term used to represent a number of older, more ornate styles such as Queen Anne, Victorian, Chippendale and Sheraton.
+“Traditional” is an umbrella term used to represent a number of older, more ornate styles such as Queen Anne, Renaissance, 18th century, 19th century, Victorian, Chippendale and Sheraton.
 Whom indulges this aesthetic with the Idealist sofa.
 It is our version of a tuxedo sofa, which is itself a variation on the classic English Chesterfield, characterized by rolled, as opposed to straight, arms.
 The signature trait of this sofa is the equal arm and back height which gives it a more formal appearance, along with its beautiful, buttoned-up diamond tufting.

 Turn of the century.
 Like Art Nouveau, Art Deco and other “arts and crafts” movements of the early 1900s, the furniture of Gustav Stickley and the American Craftsman style has seen a major comeback in recent years.
-Its uncomplicated, practical designs are nostalgic for a bygone, pre-industrial era that showcases the handiwork of individual builders.
+Its uncomplicated, practical interior designs are nostalgic for a bygone, pre-industrial era that showcases the woodworking of individual builders.
 Whom’s Loyalist table is a beautiful example of Craftsman-inspired furniture, highlighting the quality of the wood grain and simplicity in form and function.

 Modern.
 Whether you’re a diehard Eames chair fan or you think Bauhaus is a goth band from the ‘80s, chances are you’re familiar with modern furniture.
 While much of Whom’s collection incorporates the clean lines and minimalist elements that characterize the modern movement, in some cases, we make a bolder statement.
 Taking a hint from one of the most famous chairs of the mid-20th century, the classic Barcelona chair by Miles van der Rohe and Lilly Reich, Whom chose to incorporate a gently reclined seat and classic diamond tufting into its Sovereign accent chair.
 A nod to the greats.